0xNF/SensorMap/src/web/README.md

-The Smap2 branch, (nee Add_Svelte), is the current master branch for the 2.0 version of the SensorMap.
+The Smap2 branch, (nėe map_display), is the current master branch for the 2.0 version of the SensorMap.

 ## Installation
 TODO